Weekend dining on Key Biscayne

 Today’s special menu.

-Main Course: Meatloaf / Honey Mustard Chicken / Shrimp Scampi / Stir Fry Noodles
+Main Course: Meatballs / Honey Mustard Chicken / Shrimp Scampi / Pasta with Gorgonzola Cheese

 The Golden-Hog has a complete line of specialty groceries for delivery.